 Our office is conveniently located in Chester, NJ, 07930 next to the New Toys with Love building.

 Sessions are currently held by appointment only Monday – Saturday.

 It’s entirely possible for your child to overcome depression.

-A happy, fully engaged child may seem a long way away, but that doesn’t mean they can’t start to take small steps toward better self-esteem.
-They just need the support of a caring professional and evidence-based treatment strategies while they move to overcome it.
+A happy, fully engaged child may seem a long way away, but that doesn’t mean that they can’t start to take small steps toward a better self-esteem.
+They just need the support of a caring professional and evidence-based treatment strategies while they work to overcome it.